How to Gain Shade and Privacy Using Dollar Store Beach Mats

 Modern living means that most of us live in subdivisions where the houses are fairly close to one another.
 Where my husband and I live, the basement walkout comes out under the deck, which makes for a nice little area to sit.

 However, with all of those upper story windows surrounding us, it’s difficult to relax there without feeling like there are eyes watching your every move.
-It’s pretty bad when you can’t even scratch yourself without thinking someone might see and pass judgement.
+It’s pretty bad when you

 Here's what we see looking out from under our deck.